juanjqo/dqrobotics-interface-coppeliasim/README.md

 # dqrobotics-interface-coppeliasim (Matlab ≥ 2023b, C++20, and CoppeliaSim ≥ v4.7.0-rev0)

 An **unofficial** DQ Robotics interface to connect with CoppeliaSim based on ZeroMQ remote API.
 This API provides more functionalities when compared to the legacy remote API (the one used by the [DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep)).
-However, unlike DQ Robotics, dqrobotics-interface-coppeliasim is experimental and lacks official support.
+However, unlike DQ Robotics, dqrobotics-interface-coppeliasim is experimental and lacks official support. **The C++20 version is the baseline, and you can expect to be the most stable, reliable, and better-supported version.**

 | CoppeliaSim  | SO | Status (C++20) | Status (Python) |  Status (Matlab ≥ R2023b) |
 | ------------- | ------------- |------------- |------------- |------------- |